 Just as Reiki can helps emotional and physical issues with people, it can also help our dogs, (and other animals).
 Reiki can help many physical and emotional issues that our dogs have.
 It seems that the longer they live with man, the more problems dogs seem to develop.
 Spiritual teacher and author Eckhart Tolle commented he is surprised dogs are able to stay as sane as they DO after living so closely with people for so many centuries.

-• Anxiety and stress-related behavioral problems (thunderstorms, 4th of July, travel, etc.)
+• Anxiety and stress-related issues (thunderstorms, 4th of July, travel, etc.)

 • Chronic pain or discomfort like hip dysplasia and arthritis